Full Software Testing Life Cycle (STLC): Everything You Need to Know

-The Agile approach to quality assurance as well as development has become widespread because it allows to solve issues gradually and avoid large inconsistencies in complex products.
+The Agile approach to quality assurance as well as custom mobile app development services has become widespread because it allows to solve issues gradually and avoid large inconsistencies in complex products.
 Each piece of software that’s being developed, is immediately tested.
 The processes of development and QA have become standardized, and are now deeply integrated with the Agile methodology.

 In this article, you’ll learn about the software testing life cycle, its components, software testing phases, and best practices.
 I’ll explain the software testing life cycle in Agile and the changes it makes in the stages of software testing life cycle.